partiallyderived/everyaction-client/sphinx-source/index.rst

         batch=141
     )

-The utility of singular batches is even more apparent in the case of methods such as :meth:`.Person.find`, where it is common to specify a single phone and/or email to lookup a person.
+The utility of singular aliases is even more apparent in the case of methods such as :meth:`.Person.find`, where it is common to specify a single phone and/or email to lookup a person.
 Since phones may take a phone number as their first constructor argument, and emails may take the email address, the singular aliases :code:`phone` and :code:`email` allow us to translate the following "vanilla" call to find: